Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 amazing mountainous views from the famous Yamadera Temple in Sendai, Japan

-Sendai is Located in Japan’s northeastern Tohoku region, a vibrant and modern city that seamlessly blends innovation and tradition.
+Sendai is located in Japan’s northeastern Tohoku region, a vibrant and modern city that seamlessly blends innovation and tradition.
 Known as the “City of Trees,”

 Sendai is famous for its picturesque scenery and abundance of green spaces within the city.